wikimedia/mediawiki-tools-cli/README.md

 ## CI & Integration tests

-This repository has continious integration setup on Gitlab.
+This repository has continuous integration setup on Gitlab.
 You can read more in the [CI README](./CI.md).

 You can also choose to run the integration tests locally.